William Sterling Williams, Esq.

 Florida Bar Board Certified Civil Trial Lawyer

-William S. Williams specializes in the practice areas of wrongful death and personal injury from Automobile, Motorcycle, Pedestrian and Commercial Trucking collisions, as well as Product Liability, Maritime, Aviation, Premises Liability, Chemical Exposure, General Negligence, Medical Malpractice, Legal Malpractice, and Toxic Tort cases throughout Florida and the United States.
+William S. Williams specializes in the practice areas of wrongful death and personal injury from Automobile, Motorcycle, Pedestrian and Commercial Trucking collisions, as well as Product Liability, Maritime, Aviation, Premises Liability, Chemical Exposure, General Negligence, Legal Malpractice and Toxic Tort cases throughout Florida and the United States.
 He has practiced exclusively in this area during his career.
 William is a Florida Bar Board Certified Civil Trial Lawyer, which is the highest level of recognition for attorney competency and experience.
 He has one of the largest personal injury settlements in the history of Florida.
 William obtained his first $1 million case before he was thirty years old.
-He has represented individuals from the State of Florida, the United States, and around the world, who have been catastrophically injured or has lost a family member in a tragedy.
+He has represented individuals from the State of Florida, the United States, and around the world, who have been catastrophically injured or have lost a family member in a tragedy.

-Since 2010, he has obtained verdicts and settlements in excess of One hundred and fifty million dollars.
+Since 2010, he has obtained verdicts and settlements in excess of One hundred and eighty million dollars.
 Mr. Williams obtained the largest wrongful death verdict in Alachua County, Florida, at the time, and had the largest verdict in the history of Sumter County, Florida.
 In 2015 he obtained a 16 million dollar verdict in a class action suit involving inverse condemnation; a state record, as well as prior multimillion dollar verdicts in civil class action cases totaling over $30 million dollars in 2014 and an 18 million dollar verdict in 2011, all State records.

 William is also the grandson of Norwegian industrialist Karl Ragnar Fagerberg, who helped develop Norway’s power and water energy systems.
 Along with his grandfather, William’s mother was active in the Norwegian resistance during German occupation of Norway.
 William wrote the book “Terror Before Dawn, A Child at War”, based upon his mother’s experiences as a child in Nazi occupied Norway